Caregiving Parents and Partners to be paid

-Caregiving parents and partners of disabled people to be paid
+The government has announced that caregiving parents and partners of disabled people are to be paid.

 (Article from stuff.co.nz) The Government is set to inject $32 million into paying parents and partners to care for people with high support needs and is scrapping an unusual employment situation those people are in.